danysalamone/danysalamone.github.io/README.md

 ---

+## Legal Notice

+The source code contained in this repository may be reused according to the applicable software license.

+However, all personal information, identity-related materials, documents, images, Curriculum Vitae, downloadable personal files, and other non-code assets remain subject to the restrictions described in **LEGAL.md**.

+By accessing, downloading, cloning, or otherwise using this repository or its GitHub Pages website, you acknowledge and agree to the terms set forth in **LEGAL.md**.

 ## License & Redistribution

 © 2026 Daniel Salamone.
 This platform's operational contents may be shared, referenced, and utilized across commercial and non-commercial professional channels, subject to clear source attribution.